opnfv/fuel/docs/release/scenarios/os-ovn-nofeature-ha/os-ovn-nofeature-ha.rst

 References
 ==========

-For more information on the OPNFV Gambia release, please visit http://www.opnfv.org/software
+For more information on the OPNFV Fraser release, please visit http://www.opnfv.org/software